Skip to main content

 He is believed to be traveling on foot.

-Residents are being advised to ensure their windows are locked and 911 if they witness anything suspicious.
+Residents are advised to keep their windows locked and call 911 if they witness anything suspicious.

 “Obviously, an intruder willing to climb into a home in the middle of the night and armed with a knife and primarily in homes with young girls is a person we need to catch and take off the street,” Oakland County Sheriff Michael Bouchard said.
 “We are asking for the community’s vigilance and tips.
 Any information leading to the arrest and conviction of this person is eligible for a reward.”